tektoncd/plumbing/docs/dogfooding.md

   - dogfooding-tektonci-default-token
   - robocat-tekton-deployer-token
   - robocat-tektoncd-cadmin-token
+- Netlify API Token, in the `dns-manager` namespace, named `netlify-credentials`
 - Lots of other secrets, hopefully we can add more documentation on them here as we go.